angular/angular/aio/content/guide/service-worker-communications.md

 <code-example path="service-worker-getting-started/src/app/check-for-update.service.ts" header="check-for-update.service.ts"></code-example>

 This method returns a `Promise<boolean>` which indicates if an update is available for activation.
-The check might fail which will cause a rejection of the `Promise`.
+The check might fail, which will cause a rejection of the `Promise`.

 <div class="alert is-important">